 - Growth rate/ease: fast growing, easy to grow

-- Wildlife support: attracts and provides nectar source for adult butterflies, bees and other insect pollinators, attracts and supports beneficial and other pest-eating insects, caterpillar host plant and larval food source, provides good cover for birds, small mammals and amphibians, such as the Pacific Treefrog.
+- Wildlife support: flowers attract and provide nectar source for adult butterflies, bees and other insect pollinators; overall plant attracts and supports beneficial and other pest-eating insects and is a caterpillar host plant and larval food source to native butterflies and moths and provides good cover for birds, small mammals and amphibians, such as the Pacific Treefrog

 - Native habitat/range: common in a variety of habitats from wet to dry open forests that are often dominated by Douglas Fir, to coastal bluffs and disturbed areas such as logged or burned areas and roadsides